euvue/personal-website/content/blog/post-1.md

 ---
 title: Hmong Developer Discourse Forum
+subtitle: >-
-subtitle: '2020, I noticed that within my culture that there is not a platform for  '
+  2020, I noticed that within my culture that there is not a platform for developers to
 date: '2020-04-16'
 author: data/team/dianne-ameter.json
 categories: